July 2016 Update: Cleaned up grammar. This article should read better.

 The pious man steps forward and clears his throat.
-He obviously wants to be seen as well as heard when he delivers his answer.
+He apparently wants to be seen as well as heard when he delivers his answer.

 "Young man," he begins pompously.
 "Evidently you are not familiar with the principles taught by Jesus Christ.
 One of the greatest of them is that it is more blessed to give than to receive.
 Now that is what we do on Christmas.
 We give gifts to each other, thereby honoring the son of God."

-The man in black clears his throat and said nothing; and the crowd seemed expectant.
+The man in black clears his throat and said nothing.
+The crowd appears expectant.

-Now the department store in front of which they were standing had a beautiful Christmas display in the window, which depicted the familiar scene of the baby Jesus and his mother in the manger.
-The sheppards were there, the three wise men were there offering their gifts, and the glittering star hung over the crib of baby Jesus.
-It was a really lavished display, and must have cost a lot of money.
-But at Christmas time money is no object to Macy's Department Store when they honor Jesus, the messiah.
-In fact they are very much indebted to Jesus.
-The religious customs surrounding Christmas and Easter are responsible for their store making great profits.
+Now the department store in front of which they were standing had a beautiful Christmas display in the window, which depicted the familiar scene of the baby Jesus and his mother in the manager.
+The Sheppard were there, the three wise men were there offering their gifts, and the glittering star hung over the crib of baby Jesus.
+It was a lavished display, and must have cost a lot of money.
+But at Christmas time money is no object for this department store when they honor Jesus, the Messiah.
+In fact, they are very much indebted to Jesus.
+The religious customs surrounding Christmas and Easter are responsible for their store making significant profits.
 Yes, without them they might go bankrupt.
 So they probably agree with their mechanical window display Santa every time he gives out with a hearty "Ho!
 Ho!
 Ho!"

 Again addressing the man in black, and pointing to the display, Jesus said, "I perceived you are a learned man.
 Perhaps you could explain the meaning of this display?"

-Well the man in black was visually relieved.
-This he could do because he well knew the story of baby Jesus.
-So with a condescending look he took out a King James Bible from his pocket and began to read from Luke, the second chapter, and the first seventeen verses.
+Well, the man in black was visually relieved.
+He could explain because he well knew the story of baby Jesus.
+So with a proud look, he took out a King James Bible from his pocket and began to read from Luke, the second chapter, and the first seventeen verses.